9oelM/9oelM.github.io/content/blog/2022-06-17-Hong-kong-government-announces-the-list-of-quarantine-designated-hotels-for-the-8th-cycle-and-heres-how-i-became-the-first-person-in-the-world-to-know-it/index.md

 - This hotel is obviously not the best (Google Review 3.8, 4 stars), but other hotels were quite occupied already.
 I spent hours trying to look for a better one but could not find one.
 - Even the employees at this hotel do not know if the hotel would be joining the list of quarantine designated hotels for the next cycle.
 If it turns out it's not, then I would need to book another hotel.

 So that apparently wasn't the end of the story.
 I had to do something.
-I wanted to be the first person in the world to know about the list of hotels in the 8th cycle when Hong Kong government would announce it (which was yesterday, June 16) and choose another hotel if needed, cancelling the one I booked originally.
+Because there were many global competitors travelling to Hong Kong, I wanted to be the first person in the world to know about the list of hotels in the 8th cycle when Hong Kong government would announce it (which was yesterday, June 16) and choose another hotel if needed, cancelling the one I booked originally.

-## Cron in Github actions + Telegram bot
+## Cron in Github actions + Telegram bot to the rescue

 So I decided to monitor [the website](https://www.coronavirus.gov.hk/eng/designated-hotel-list.html) using Github actions and Telegram.
 The workflows were simple.
 There were two:
-- `screenshot_designated_hotels_landing_page.yml`: just sends a screenshot of https://www.coronavirus.gov.hk/eng/designated-hotel-list.html to me via Telegram so that I can check if there's an additional remark about the eighth cycle.
+- `screenshot_designated_hotels_landing_page.yml`: just sends a screenshot of https://www.coronavirus.gov.hk/eng/designated-hotel-list.html to me via Telegram so that I can check as soon as there's an additional remark about the eighth cycle.
 - `send_designated_hotels_list_pdf.yml`: sends a PDF of the list of designated hotels in the 8th cycle if it is available.

-Really simple - just a few lines of codes in Github workflow files:
+It's really simple - just a few lines of codes in Github workflow files:

 `screenshot_designated_hotels_landing_page.yml`:
 ```yml